Mary Kostakidis

-Mary Kostakidis (born 1954) is an Australian journalist and political commentator.
-She is the former prime time weeknight SBS World News Australia presenter and was the face of SBS over two decades.
+Mary Kostakidis is an Australian journalist, political commentator, and activist.
+She is the former presenter of primetime weeknight SBS World News Australia, and was the face of SBS over two decades.
+Kostakidis was a member of the management team that set up and developed SBS Television in 1980 and presented its flagship World News for 20 years, resigning in 2007.

-Her journalism spans geopolitical issues, democracy and press freedom.
-Her commentary covers areas including the Middle East, national security, AUKUS, China and the failings of mainstream media.
-Her work is published by independent media including public policy journal Pearls and Irritations and has used Twitter/X extensively to contemporaneously report court proceedings in great detail, including the four week UK evidentiary Extradition hearing of Julian Assange and subsequent appeals.
+Since leaving SBS, her journalism and activism has spanned geopolitical issues, democracy, and press freedom.
+Her commentary covers a variety of issues, including the Middle East, national security, intelligence agencies, AUKUS, China, the Russo-Ukraine war, and the failings of mainstream media.

-Early life
+Early life and education

-She was born in Veria, Greece, and her family migrated to Australia two years later.
+Mary Kostakidis was born in Veria, Greece, and her family migrated to Australia two years later.

 Kostakidis attended Fort Street Girls' High School, and the University of Sydney, where she studied Modern Greek, philosophy, French, German and Italian.
-She was a founding member and first president of the university's Greek Society SUGS.
-She completed a Diploma of Education.
-Kostakidis was awarded a post-graduate scholarship to study at the Aristotle University of Thessaloniki in Greece.
+She was a founding member and first president of the university's Greek Society, SUGS.
+She completed a Diploma of Education, and was awarded a post-graduate scholarship to study at the Aristotle University of Thessaloniki in Greece.